ramraphael/chessapi-node-mongodb/README.md

 ## Development

 - This chess api was developed using [Nest.js](https://docs.nestjs.com/) (Node) and [MongoDB](https://docs.nestjs.com/techniques/mongodb) (with the Mongoose ODM)
 - Before starting the application, add the mongodb databse uri to `config/.env`.
-(MongoDB Atlas is recommended, though a docker-compose file can be created to start a MonogoDB instance locally)
+(MongoDB Atlas was used during development, though a docker-compose file can be created to start a MonogoDB instance locally)
 - To start the application locally, first ensure that nvm is installed, then run:

 ```bash